-Not to be confused with "Mentor" versions of the Emco range - named Mentor as they were intended for educational and equipped with safety switchgear - the Italian lathe had a centre height of 80 mm and took 350 mm between centres.
+Not to be confused with "Mentor" versions of the Emco range - named Mentor as they were intended for educational use and equipped with safety switchgear - the Mentor T.D.55 had a centre height of 80 mm and took 350 mm between centres.
 Like that used on the very similar but smaller Lorch LAS, the substantially built bed had V and flat ways, these stopping just in front of the headstock.
-The result was that, in order to bring the cutting tool right up to the spindle nose, the cross slide had to be positioned to the left of the carriage centre line.
+The result was that, to bring the cutting tool right up to the spindle nose, the cross slide had to be positioned to the left of the carriage centre line.

-The lathe appears to have been sold complete on a stand made from tubular steel with a 500 x 1000 mm wooden top (possibly covered with something like linoleum) and three drawers on the right-hand side.
-In general arrangement the stand was similar to that employed on pre-WW2 American Cataract lathes, though of cleaner design and looking more like those first offered for some Levin lathes of the 1950s.
+The lathe appears to have been sold complete on a stand made from tubular steel with a 500 x 1000 mm wooden top - possibly covered with something like linoleum - and three drawers on the right-hand side.
+The arrangement of the stand was similar to that employed on pre-WW2 American Cataract lathes, though of cleaner design and looking more like those first offered for some Levin lathes of the 1950s.

 Fitted as part of the regular equipment was, slung beneath the stand, a 3-phase "Motor Marrelli" 0.5 h.p. motor, this being controlled by a switch carried on a post behind the bed that incorporated the base of a light unit.
 Combined with the lathe's headstock-mounted backgear, eight spindle speeds of 90, 135, 250, 360, 565, 840, 1520 and 2250 r.p.m. were provided - the lowest of which was, perhaps, just a tad too high for comfortable screwcutting.
 Bored through to clear 12.5 mm, the spindle took draw-tube retained 10 mm diameter collets, the largest of which had a through bore of 7 mm - although one with a partial bore, some 55 mm long, was able to take jobs up to 10 mm in diameter.